 -to be more productive throughout the day,

--to prioritise your commitments.
+-to prioritize your commitments.

 4)FOCUS ON ONE THING AT A TIME

 Doing too many things at a time is one of the biggest mistakes we do in our daily life.

 Multitasking seems to be the best possible solution, but it forces us to do everything in a rush and we end up doing nothing properly.

 Multitasking is the worst ever enemy of productivity!